TIny-Hacker/language-ti-basic/README.md

 <img alt="Screenshot" src="https://raw.githubusercontent.com/TIny-Hacker/language-ti-basic/main/assets/screenshot.png" width="250" />

 ## About
-This extension provides syntax highlighting for the z80 TI-BASIC language.
+This extension provides syntax highlighting and snippets (provided by [Hamburger317](https://github.com/Hamburger317)) for the z80 TI-BASIC language.
 This extension is meant specifically for the TI-84 Plus CE/83 Premium CE calculators, though it may work with others as well.
 Other useful features may be added in the future!

 ## FAQ
  * Q: Why can't I load my file in VSCode?<br/>